-- 3. Select the desired option, then do one of the following: - All option Highlight a music file, then press Play. - Tip: To play additional files, highlight and MARK additional files for playback.
-(For more information, see "Launching the Music Library Menu" on page 69.) - Other options Select an Artist, Album, or Playlist, then highlight a music file and press Play.
+• All option: Highlight a music file, then press Play.

+Tip: To play additional files, highlight and MARK additional files for playback.
+(For more information, see "Launching the Music Library Menu" on page 76.)

+Other options: Select an Artist, Album, or Playlist, then highlight a music file and press Play.